germolinal/simple/docs/ioreference/src/what_is_simple.md

 integrating heat, moisture, light and acoustics).
 The reason for this is that, when people get into a room, they just *feel* it.
 They do not separate—as Software and Building Scientists do—the Thermal from the Daylight from the Acoustic domains.
 So, `SIMPLE` aims to enable holistic Building Performance Simulation.
-This is done by having an architecture that allows separating [the source code of different simulation modules](https://github.com/SIMPLE-BuildingSimulation) while allowing communication between modules.

 The second reason to focus on people is more related to the changing challenges of Building Science.
 One or two decades ago, many of the buildings we lived in were ~~crap~~